 Where to Find Engagement Rate in GA4?

 Using the GA4 engagement rate, you can examine how users engage with your website.
 This measure is easy to find in the custom Google Analytics 4 dashboard.
-Follow these steps to check your engagement rate per page and traffic sources.
+You can also track engaged sessions in GA4 to see how specific actions lead to user engagement.
+This includes checking the GA4 engagement overview report, which helps identify patterns and areas that may need improvement.
+GA4 average engagement time per session is also a helpful metric to better understand visitor behavior.

 Step 1: Open Google Analytics 4